Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Thorny Vegepygmy.md

   - Thorny Vegepygmy
 ---
 # [[5.
 Mechanics\Bestiary\Plant\Thorny Vegepygmy.md|Thorny Vegepygmy]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-253*
+253, Volo's Guide to Monsters p.
+197*

 If a Beast such as a dog or a bear dies from [[5.
 Mechanics/Traps Hazards/Russet Mold.md|russet mold]], the result is a bestial moldy called a thorny, instead of a bipedal vegepygmy.
 Thornies are less intelligent than other vegepygmies, but they are larger and more ferocious and have thorn-covered bodies.